genomicsclass/leanpub/manuscript/qr_and_regression.md

 The R markdown document for this section is available [here](https://github.com/genomicsclass/labs/tree/master/linear/qr_and_regression.Rmd).

 We have seen that in order to calculate the LSE, we need to invert a matrix.
-We have shown how to use solve.
+In previous sections we used the function `solve`.
 However, solve is not a stable solution.
 When coding LSE computation, we use the QR decomposition.

 #### Inverting {$$}\mathbf{X^\top X}{/$$}

-To minimize the RSS:
+Remember that to minimize the RSS:

 {$$}
 (\mathbf{Y}-\mathbf{X}\boldsymbol{\beta})^\top